 persons from whom you are considering buying a puppy, you will need to ask the

-puppies’ parents been checked for hip dysplasia, vonWillebrands disease,
+been checked for hip dysplasia, vonWillebrands disease, thyroid

-tests and treatments have not been done, you should not buy the
+been done, you should not buy the puppy!

 We hope the

 above will be of help to you in your search for a sheltie!
 For additional

 questions, you may call 636-942-3770.